mikedh/trimesh/docs/contributing.md

 Contributing To Trimesh
 =======================

 Pull requests are always super welcome!
-Trimes is a relatively small open source project and really benefits from the bugfixes, features, and other stuff the 100+ contributors have PR'd, so thanks!
+Trimesh is a relatively small open source project and really benefits from the bugfixes, features, and other stuff the 100+ contributors have PR'd, so thanks!

 ## Developer Quick Start